Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - Having gap insurance eliminates this deficit, since your insurance company will also pay that gap of $3,000.

-What is gap insurance on a car loan?
-Actually, gap insurance works similarly whether you lease or finance your car.
-As stated before (though you aren’t eventually going to own the vehicle) the value of the car depreciates the second you take it off the dealership lot.
+Gap insurance works similarly whether you lease or finance your car.
+As stated before, the value of the car depreciates the second you take it off the dealership lot.
 So, the market value of your leased car is going to be much lower than what is still owed on your lease contract.

 If you total the car, you’re responsible for the fair market value of the vehicle and what you still owe on the lease, a.k.a. — the gap.
 So, your insurance company will pay the actual cash value of your leased car, but you’ll pay for that gap, which could be in the thousands!